bsycorp/inkfish/README.md

 * `user:foo` - Identifies a client who will supply a proxy-authorization header with a username of `foo`.
 * `tag:foo` - Identifies a client whose cloud metadata (e.g. instance ProxyUser tag in AWS) is `foo`.
 * `ANONYMOUS` - Identifies a user or system which does not supply a proxy-authorization header and does not have any identifying metadata tags.

 The `acl` directive is used to permit requests according to a regular expression matching a URL..
 You may optionally specify one or more methods in the ACL, causing only requests made with one of the listed methods to match the ACL.
 Typical "whole-host" acls look like:

 * `acl ^http(s)?://foo\.com/`

 WARNING: it is generally a mistake to forget the trailing `/`, as this would cause the regular expression to match things like `https://foo.com.au/evilthing` as well as the intended domain `https://foo.com/`.
 Similarly, it is usually a mistake to forget to escape dots with backslashes as this can also cause unintended matches.

 A more complex acl example might look like:

 * `acl HEAD,GET,POST ^http(s)://api\.foo\.com/v2/

 The `bypass` directive is used to disable TLS MITM for specific hosts.
 You should supply a regular expression which can be matched directly against the client's CONNECT request.
 For example:

 * `bypass ^my-super-bucket\.ap-southeast-2\.amazonaws\.com:443$`

+There is also a shorthand for a `url` regex that includes all AWS S3 URL notations (bucket in path and bucket in host) across all regions

+* `s3 my-super-bucket`

 ## Metadata lookup

 Rather than distributing proxy credentials, the preferred method of access control in inkfish is via cloud instance metadata.

 ### AWS